-This post is part of a series called Under the Hood, where l take a detailed look at specific Canadian ETFs or index funds.
+This post is part of a series called Under the Hood, where l take a detailed look at specific ETFs or index funds.

 The index: The ETF tracks the MSCI All Country World ex-USA Investable Market Index, which includes virtually every country with a significant stock market, except the United States.
 This covers 44 developed and emerging markets in Europe, Asia, South America and Africa, as well as Canada.